nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 > **Note!**
 >
 > *	If you want to mark an original repeat event as undone rather than one of the subsequent repeated events, you can omit the date in the command.

+#### Example Usage

+The following few scenarios present several examples of how the undone command can be used.

 ##### Scenario 1: Marking a non-repeat event as undone